GW190521 as a merger of Proca stars: a potential new vector boson of $8.7 \times 10^{-13}$ eV

-Gravitational-wave (GW) astronomy has revealed a new population of stellar-mass black holes (BHs) more massive than those known from X-ray observations \cite{Abbott:2016blz,LIGOScientific:2018mvr}.
-This population, with masses of several tens of solar masses, complements the supermassive black holes (SMBHs) lurking in the centre of most galaxies, with masses in the range of $10^5-10^{10}\,M_\odot$ \cite{Volonteri2010}.
+{\it \textbf{Introduction.}} Gravitational-wave (GW) astronomy has revealed stellar-mass black holes (BHs) more massive than those known from X-ray observations \cite{Abbott:2016blz,LIGOScientific:2018mvr}.
+This population, with masses of tens of solar masses, complements the supermassive black holes (SMBHs) lurking in the centre of most galaxies, with masses in the range $10^5-10^{10}\,M_\odot$ \cite{Volonteri2010}.
 The observation of GW190521 \cite{GW190521D} by the Advanced LIGO \cite{AdvancedLIGOREF} and Virgo \cite{TheVirgo:2014hva} detectors has populated the gap between these two extremes.
-GW190521 is a short duration signal consistent with a quasi-circular binary black hole (BBH) merger, with mild signs of orbital precession, that left behind the first ever observed intermediate-mass black hole (IMBH), with a mass of $\sim 142 M_\odot$ \cite{GW190521D,GW190521I}.
-This interpretation, provided by the LIGO-Virgo collaborations (LVC), is not without challenges.
-It implies that at least one of the BHs sourcing GW190521 falls within the pair-instability supernova gap (PISN).
-Alternative interpretations of GW190521 as an eccentric BH merger lead to the same conclusion \cite{Isobel_ecc,Gayahtri_ecc}.
-According to stellar evolution, such BHs cannot form from the collapse of a star \cite{Heger:2002by}, suggesting that GW190521 is sourced by second generation BHs, formed as a result of previous mergers.
+The LIGO-Virgo Collaboration (LVC) interprets GW190521 as a short-duration signal consistent with a quasi-circular binary black hole (BBH) merger, with mild signs of orbital precession, that left behind the first ever observed intermediate-mass black hole (IMBH), with a mass of $\sim 142 M_\odot$ \cite{GW190521D,GW190521I}.
+This interpretation is challenged by the fact that at least one of the BHs sourcing GW190521 must fall within the pair-instability supernova (PISN) gap.
+Alternative interpretations of GW190521 as an eccentric BBH lead to the same conclusion \cite{Isobel_ecc,Gayahtri_ecc}.
+According to stellar evolution, such BHs cannot form from the collapse of a star \cite{Heger:2002by}, suggesting that this event is sourced by second generation BHs, born in previous mergers.